pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 The initial interface of resource management plugins is very simple and consists of three functions:

-        +cciAdmit(Pod, container, cci spec, available resources) : <err, resourceset>
+        +CCIAdmit(Pod, container, cci spec, available resources) : <err, resourceset>
-        +cciAddContainerResource (Pod, container, cgroup, containerid): <err>
+        +CCIAddContainerResource (Pod, container, cgroup, containerid): <err>
-        +cciRemoveContainerResource (containerid): err
+        +CCIRemoveContainerResource (containerid): err

-`cciAdmit` function provides information if a given container belonging to a Pod and having a specific cci spec can be admitted to next stage of the allocation pipeline.
+`CCIAdmit` function provides information if a given container belonging to a Pod and having a specific CCI spec can be admitted to next stage of the allocation pipeline.
 The admission will return a reserved resource-set or error.
 In case of successful admission the resource set will be stored in the CCI Store and made available to the cpu manager policy.
 In the case of failure the error is reported back to user and the Pod allocation is cancelled.

-`cciAddContainerResource` function is called before container start with a given Pod name and container name, cgroup of Pod and the container id.
+`CCIAddContainerResource` function is called before container start with a given Pod name and container name, cgroup of Pod and the container id.
 The driver than performs an allocation of the admitted resource-set.
 In case of failure of the driver and error is returned.

-`cciRemoveContainerResource` function is called to free the cpu resources taken by a container.
+`CCIRemoveContainerResource` function is called to free the cpu resources taken by a container.
 The functions returns nil if the operation was successful or an error if the operation failed on the plugin side.

     /*
-    CCIDriver a grpc service interface for cci resour ubelet d ent drivers.
+    CCIDriver is a grpc service interface for CCI resource kubelet drivers.
     The interface provides admission, allocation and cleanup entrypoints.
-    Drivers are registered  ubeletlet plugins and will be called by the cci resource manager for Pods which are associated with this driver.
+    Drivers are registered  as kubelet plugins and will be called by the CCI resource manager for pods which are associated with this driver.
     */
     service CCIDriver {
-      //cciAdmit admission function to reserve resources for a given container rpc cciAdmit(AdmitRequest) returns (AdmitResponse) {}
+      //cciAdmit admission function to reserve resources for a given container rpc CCIAdmit(AdmitRequest) returns (AdmitResponse) {}

-      //cciAddContainerResource allocation entry point for admitted containers rpc cciAddContainerResource (AddResourceRequest)
+      //cciAddContainerResource allocation entry point for admitted containers rpc CCIAddContainerResource (AddResourceRequest)
         returns (AddResourceResponse) {}

-      //cciRemoveContainerResource clea ubelet dted resources for a given container rpc cciRemoveContainerResource (RemoveResourceRequest)
+      //cciRemoveContainerResource clea ubelet dted resources for a given container rpc CCIRemoveContainerResource (RemoveResourceRequest)
         returns (RemoveResourceResponse) {}
     }